Hongzred/HashTag_HotLine/README.md

 ## Introduction
 <a name="introduction"/>

-HashTag Hotline is an online, location-based communications application for NGO's in the [Global South](https://en.wikipedia.org/wiki/Global_South).
+HashTag Hotline is an online, location-based twitter communications application for NGO's in the [Global South](https://en.wikipedia.org/wiki/Global_South).
 The idea is simple: during emergencies,  disaster victims [already turn to Twitter](https://blog.twitter.com/en_in/a/2016/twitter-for-crisis-and-disaster-relief-in.html) to report emergencies during hurricanes, earthquakes, and other natural disasters.
 Hastag Hotline is a purpose-built  twitter client for NGO's  that helps them easily locate problems using location data, and  keep constant communication with victims over twitter.

 ![[speed output image]](README_images/ezgif-1-22fae63c1f7c.gif)